 For the past twenty-five years, her focus has been on places where nature and culture intersect: teaching literature of nature and place, designing gardens, and writing about the natural world.
 As a writer, she has a special interest in the geography of childhood and literary landscapes.
 Reviews of her latest book and her own writing have appeared in many newspapers and magazines around the world including National Public Radio, People Magazine, The Washington Post, The Wall Street Journal, The Huffington Post, The Boston Globe and The Chicago Tribune.
-Kathryn shot a taster documentary for BBC4 on her Winnie book.
-She lectures widely, both nationally and internationally, to libraries, arboretums, universities and garden and civic clubs.
-A lecturer in English at Exeter College, she also gives keynote speeches as well as talks on Creative Nonfiction, Free Range Childhoods and the Literature of Nature and Place.
+Kathryn appeared with Alan Titchmarsh on a 90th Anniversary special on Channel 4 in England and shot a taster documentary for BBC4 as well.
+She lectures widely, both nationally and internationally, at arboretums, natural history museums, universities, and garden and civic clubs.
+An adjunct lecturer in English at Exeter College, she also gives keynote talks at annual symposiums as well as workshops on Narrative Nonfiction, the Literature of Nature and Place and more.

 She is represented by Foundry Literary and Media in New York City.
-Questions — contact email@example.com.
+For questions, contact email@example.com.

 Praise for The Natural World of Winnie-the-Pooh